Liimlas/verkkokauppa/README.md

-###Who did and what now###
+### Who did and what now ###

 Lasse:
-..* Lot of heroku problem solving
+* Lots of heroku problem solving
+* game list- views and game views
+* game-id-generator
-..* game list- views and game views, game-id-generator, highscores and other game service interaction
+* highscores and other game service interaction

+Elisa:
+* Authentication and all the user- related things
+* payment and buying game
+* some overall CSS
-Elisa: Authentication and all the user- related things, payment and buying game, some over all CSS, adding pictures for users and games, lots of small stuff around the block
+* adding pictures for users and games
+* lots of other small stuff around the block

+Sofia:
+* Developer functionalities
-Sofia: Developer functionalities, adding games and updating game info, bought game statistics, some CSS, game-id-generator
+* adding games and updating game info
+* bought game statistics
+* some CSS
+* game-id-generator